Venice is a city full of attractions, so we at Italo have drawn up a guide on what you can see in Venice in two days.

 You can dedicate the first day to the symbols of Venice in the world: from St. Mark’s Square with a visit to St. Mark’s Basilica and the Doge’s Palace to a romantic gondola ride on the Grand Canal passing under the Rialto Bridge.

-1. St. Mark’s Square
+3. St. Mark’s Square

 Piazza San Marco

 Once you arrive by train at Venice Santa Lucia, the station that gives you the feeling of arriving in the city directly by sea, leave the station and start your tour of Venice by walking towards St. Mark’s Square.
 The walk takes about 20 minutes.
 If you like, you can also make a first stop at the Venice Ghetto: a unique atmosphere awaits you in the Jewish quarter of the Lagoon.
 You reach St. Mark’s Square, known as Europe’s living room.
-The square has a trapezoidal shape, is 170 meters long, is the beating heart of Venice, and is the only large space in the city that has the privilege of being able to be called a piazza, while all other areas with this characteristic are called campi.
+The square has a trapezoidal shape, is 170 meters long, is the beating heart of Venice, and is the only large space in the city that has the privilege of being called a piazza, while all other areas with this characteristic are called campi.
 After a few selfies among the pigeons in St. Mark’s Square a few steps away, visit the Clock Tower.
 The tower can be visited only by reservation and with a specialized guide.

-1. St. Marks’s Basilica
+4. St. Marks’s Basilica

 Basilica di San Marco